j-dowell/tiny-app-react/README.md

 # TinyURL 2.0
-In progress - Link shortening app, built with React + Redux.
-Authentication with JWT.
-Data visualisation with D3.
+Link shortening and management app, complete with data visualisation and click analytics.
+Users can see a breakdown of the locations from which their links have been clicked and at what time.
+JWTs used for authentication.

 # Tech Stack
 * React